coderefinery/research-software-engineering/presentation.md

 .left-column30[
 - Useful for those who want/need to understand and modify the code

-- Useful if it describes .emph[why] the piece of code is there ]
+- Docstrings can be useful both for .emph[developers and users of a function] ]

 .right-column60[
-Docstrings can be useful both for .emph[developers and users of a function]:
 ```python
 def kelvin_to_celsius(temp_k: float) -> float:
     """